 Effective from July 1st, 2016 the amended SOLAS legislation will come into force.
 As your transport solutions provider, we understand time and ease of use is of pivotal importance to your supply chain.
-This is why MacAndrews are introducing a value added service of being your VGM rrepresentative have developed solutions together with our local partners to enable us to offer this VGM service for you as standard.
+This is why Containerships are introducing a value-added service of being your VGM representative have developed solutions together with our local partners to enable us to offer this VGM service for you as standard.

-In the case where the shipper produced VGM proves incorrect or has not been provided with the container on arrival at the export port, the cost per container as per list above will be debited to the freight payer for the production of a VGM by MacAndrews.
+In the case where the shipper produced VGM proves incorrect or has not been provided with the container on arrival at the export port, the cost per container as per the list above will be debited to the freight payer for the production of a VGM by Containerships.

-For any commercial queries please contact your local MacAndrews representative
+For any commercial queries please contact your local representative

 OUR POLICY TOWARDS CUSTOMER COMPLIANCE

-In most cases, MacAndrews will weigh every single box before it is loaded on our vessel.
-This is to ensure your piece of mind that you are complying with this legislation as a shipper.
+In most cases, Containerships will weigh every single box before it is loaded on our vessel.
+This is to ensure your peace of mind that you are complying with this legislation as a shipper.

-MacAndrews can become your representative in order to comply with this regulation amendment.
-MacAndrews is in the process of updating its standard bill of lading terms and conditions, in order to avoid further paperwork for you.
+Containerships can become your representative in order to comply with this regulation amendment.
+Containerships is in the process of updating its standard bill of lading terms and conditions, in order to avoid further paperwork for you.
 We will publish our new terms well in advance of 1st July.

 What if I want to weigh my own boxes and supply my own VGM?